 Here in the UK the Jet is a great cooker which doesn’t need much attention in use.
 Simply ensure that a few more coals are added from time to time to keep things going.
 Its good for slow cooking using heavy pans and is an ideal complement to a barbecue set up, needing far less attention (and fuel).

 In the developing world most deforestation supplies urban areas with cooking charcoal.
 Charcoal burn trees in rural areas, then ship the bags into town where space is more limited.
-The loss of energy from the wood during charcoal burning is devastating.
+The loss of energy from the wood during charcoal burning is a devastating factor of 9.
 The efficient Zoom Jet is reducing demand for charcoal at point of use.
 Its is widely used and distributed in East Africa where it meets a demand for a fuel saving cookstove.
-Cook African with your Zoom Jet Lite.
+Cook African with your Zoom Jet.